-Christian Doctrine On Peace and Happiness
+Christian Doctrine on Peace and Happiness

 The apostle Paul said that only those indwelt by Christ’s Spirit belong to Christ.
 (Rom.
-8:9) The joyfulness of God’s people is experienced by Christ’s followers whom our Lord imparts His own peace.
-It is the Christian doctrine of finding true happiness: The peace of Jesus and the hope of eternal life which our Lord gives to those who are His.
+8:9) The joyfulness of God’s people is experienced by worshipful Christians, to whom our Lord imparts His own peace.
+It is the Christian doctrine of finding true happiness: the peace of Jesus and the hope of eternal life that our Lord gives to those who are His.
 (John 10:27-30)

-Paul said we are justified or made righteous by faith, said Paul.
+Paul said we are justified or made righteous by faith.
 Therefore, we have peace with God through our Lord Jesus. (cf. Rom.
 5:1) Before our conversion, we were unhappy, confused, and insatiable.
-Even tons of love or money cannot pacify our consciences during times of depression, sickness, or coming death.
-Happiness just circles our peace of mind and heart and we can attain it only by Christ’s divine peace.
-It is His teaching in John 14:27:
+Even tons of love and money cannot pacify our consciences during times of depression, sickness, or thoughts of our coming death.
+Happiness springs from our peace of mind and heart, and we can attain it only through Christ’s divine peace.
+This is His teaching in John 14:27:

 “Peace I leave with you; My peace I give to you; not as the world gives do I give to you.
 Do not let your heart be troubled, nor let it be fearful.”

-What is this Hope of Eternal Life?
+Bible Teaching Regarding Our Hope of Eternal Life?

 Christ said, “[A]nd I give eternal life to them, and they will never perish; and no one will snatch them out of My hand.”
 (John 10:28) If you are not happy with this promise, you can never be happy since other sources of joy are inferior to the assurance of our life after death.

-The Christian doctrine of finding true happiness rests in Jesus.
+The Christian doctrine of finding true happiness rests on Jesus.
 If you have Jesus—if you have His Spirit in your soul—you can never be insecure and unstable spiritually unless you worship the wrong Jesus.

 The Bible, however, teaches victory and abundance, even though the apostles were poor.
-Obedience just follows faith and faith grows in the soil of truth from the Scriptures.
+Obedience just follows faith, and faith grows in the soil of truth from the Scriptures.
 God gave us the picture of a Savior who is the “Lion of the tribe of Judah,” a victorious King of kings.
-Christ said, “Whatever you ask in My name,” and He meant “whatever” which includes a financial blessing from God.
+Christ said, “Whatever you ask in My name,” and He meant “whatever,” which includes a financial blessing from God.